 Remember to keep your contact details up to date in WES, otherwise you might miss important communications from us.

-If you drop a unit after this date, you'll get charged for it as well as having a WD-LATE recorded on your academic record.
+If you drop a unit from this date, you'll get charged for it as well as having a WD-LATE recorded on your academic record.

-And dropping a unit after this date will get you a WD-FAIL on your record, as well as having to pay for it.
+And dropping a unit from this date will get you a WD-FAIL on your record, as well as having to pay for it.

 So make sure you withdraw early to avoid fees and any mention of the unit appearing on your academic record.

 May 25 - last day to drop units

 So all of the dates discussed above are for standard semester two units.
 Some of the dates will be different if you're studying a unit with a different teaching period (e.g. full-year units, terms, trimesters).
 It's really important you check the dates when fees kick in as well as what's going to appear on your academic record.

 Find out about non-standard unit dates and when you can drop them without consequence.